Research

 • Social activism;

-We are also interested in how the dynamic between comics and race intersects with issues related to gender, sexuality, class and other fields of historical and contemporary struggle.
+We also explored the dynamic between comics, race and issues related to gender, sexuality, class and other fields of historical and contemporary struggle.